DIARY-Top Economic Events to June 27

 WASHINGTON - Federal Reserve Board Governor Michelle Bowman participates virtually in discussion on "Basel Capital Requirements" before the European Bank Executive Forum - 1245 GMT.

+TOKYO - Bank of Japan governor Kazuo Ueda to deliver speech at annual trust association meeting - 0600 GMT

-CHICAGO - Federal Reserve Bank of Chicago President Austan Goolsbee participates virtually (from Chicago) in panel before the Social Finance Institute conference in Somerville, Mass. - 1645 GMT ATHENS - Greece hosts annual Delphi economic forum (to April 13).
+SOMERVILLE, Mass. - Federal Reserve Bank of Richmond President Thomas Barkin (virtually, from Richmond) and Federal Reserve Bank of Chicago President Austan Goolsbee (virtually, from Chicago) participate in "Reimagining Full Employment" panel before the Social Finance Institute conference in Somerville, Mass. - 1645 GMT ATHENS - Greece hosts annual Delphi economic forum (to April 13).

 WASHINGTON DC - Federal Open Market Committee issues minutes from its meeting of March 19-20, 2024. - 1800 GMT